-It was one of those Chemistry classes of 12th.The class was hypnotized by swirling equations of organic and inorganic Chemistry that my friends would doze off with just another word from our Chemistry sir.
+It was one of those Chemistry classes of 12th grade.The class was hypnotized by swirling equations of organic and inorganic Chemistry that my friends would doze off with just another word from our Chemistry teacher.
 Shinto, my school friend was no exception to the rest of my classmates.
-He found his place in a wooden desk which was a few desks in front from the very last row of my class.
+He found his place in a wooden desk which was a few desks from the very last .
 He was popular among us for his unique way of answering questions for which he had the least of knowledge.

-Most of my class friends were in a posture which meant would-you-please-stop-to-teach-some-in-the-next-class.
-They had their heads rested in their forearm and their drowsy eyes occasionally following the footsteps of our chemistry sir, in case he noticed them.
-Our Sir had the habit of hovering between the aisles to keep our sleepy eyes focused on him.
+Most of my friends were in a posture which meant would-you-please-stop-to-teach-some-in-the-next-class.
+They had their heads rested in their forearm and their drowsy eyes occasionally following the footsteps of our teacher.
+Our teacher had the habit of walking between the aisles to keep us focused.

-On one such monotonous chemistry class, i think we tested his patience.
-He just drew some equations on the board and started explaining them in his usual slow and sleep-inviting tone.
-Sure was a lullaby to many of my friends, though i didn’t sleep on that particular day.
+In one such class we tested his patience.
+He just drew some equations on the board and started explaining them in his usual slow and sleep-inducing tone.
+Sure was a lullaby to many of my friends.
+I was luck enough to awake to tell this tale.
 The equation on the board involved the evolution of Hydrogen gas.
-Our Chemistry sir, just like any other professor in this world would do, will name the ones whom he knew wouldn’t answer his question and make them stand.
-For a moment he would be pleased to see his pupil open their mouth, but that feeling wouldn’t last longer for him coz many a time they just open their mouth to yarn.
+Our teacher, just like any other would question the ones whom he knew weren’t paying attention and question them.
+For a moment he would be pleased to see his pupil open their mouth, but that feeling wouldn’t last longer as oftentimes it would be for yawning.

 It was Shinto’s turn this time.
-“Shinto…” he snapped at my friend, which also made others alarm and we were woken by his usual soft tone (he doesn’t raise his voice much).
-Shinto stood up giving a smile to our sir.
-One of the most appreciable traits of Shinto is that he gives you a good greeting smile even if you are gonna to slap him on his face( Of course he doesn’t smile after being hit ).
+“Shinto…” he pointed at my friend, which alarmed others from their limbo.
+Shinto stood up.
+One of the most appreciable traits of Shinto is that he gives you a good greeting smile even if you are gonna to slap him (of course he doesn’t smile after being hit).

-Our sir, looking at the board read out one of the chemical equation aloud before questioning him.
-In the mean time he turned back and gave silent laugh at almost everyone he could see before our sir completed reading the equation which had Hydrogen gas with an arrow pointed upwards, indicating it was being liberated in the equation.
-(Usually hydrogen was represented with H2, which is familiar with everyone of you). sir turned back at him, this time with a serious look and asked him in a cold voice “Shinto where is hydrogen “.
+He looked at the board read out one of the chemical equation aloud before questioning him.
+In the mean time he turned back and gave silent laugh at almost everyone he could see before he completed reading the equation which had Hydrogen gas with an arrow pointed upwards, indicating it was being liberated in the equation.
+(Usually hydrogen was represented with H2, which is familiar with everyone of you).
+He turned back at him, this time with a serious look and asked him in a cold voice “Shinto where is hydrogen “.
 (He apparently meant the Hydrogen gas with an upward pointed arrow on the right side of the chemical equation which he had just finished reading).
-This was a pretty easy question, atleast to those who are familiar with the symbols of chemical substances.
+This was a pretty easy question, at least to those who are familiar with the symbols of chemical substances.